ayiman29/BRAC-CSE330-LAB-ASSIGNMENTS-SPRING-2025/README.md

 # CSE330 - Numerical Methods

-This repository contains the lab files for the CSE330 course, Numerical Methods.
-These are the daily evaluations done throughout the semester.
+This repository contains the lab files for the CSE330 course and with the daily evaluations.

 ---